PragatiKoyande/user-info-app/README.md

 # user-info-app

-Install minikube  to serve as a K8S cluster. https://github.com/amolshete/Minikube-Installation
+Install minikube  to serve as a K8S cluster https://github.com/amolshete/Minikube-Installation

 Create some python code that accepts the following parameters: